-These braised lamb shanks are flavored in a well-seasoned red wine and beef broth liquid, making them deliciously tender.
-They will be your family favorite!
+These braised lamb shanks are slow-cooked in red wine and beef broth until deliciously tender.
+It’s the kind of comforting meal your family will ask for again and again.

-- Preheat the pot: Pour oil into an oven safe pot and preheat on the stove top.
-Season shanks with salt and pepper.
+- Preheat the pot: Pour oil into an oven safe pot (or Dutch oven) and preheat on the stove top.
+Season the shanks with salt and pepper.

-- Brown the meat: Add the lamb into the pot and sear on all sides over medium high heat.
-Once browned, remove and set aside.
+- Brown the meat: Add the lamb in and sear on all sides over medium high heat.
+Transfer lamb shanks to a separate plate once they’re golden brown all around.

 - Cook the onions: In the same pot, cook the onions until lightly browned.

-- Add the remaining ingredients: Add bay leaves, garlic, and stir in liquid ingredients.
+- Add the remaining ingredients: Add the bay leaves and garlic cloves, then stir in the liquid ingredients.
 Bring everything to a simmer, then return the shanks to the pot.

 - Bake: Cover the pot with an oven safe lid and bake in the oven at 350°F for about two hours or until the shanks are fork-tender.

-Hot tip: Lamb shanks are best enjoyed right away, but you can keep them warm over low heat for up to one hour before serving.
+Hot tip: Lamb shanks are best enjoyed right away, but if needed, keep them warm over low heat for up to one hour before serving.

 Additions and Substitutions

-When you’ve found yourself missing that tang, use these tips to adjust the taste.
-Or, add more ingredients for a whole new experience.
+If you’ve found yourself missing that tang, use these tips to adjust the taste.
+Or, add more ingredients to your braised lamb shanks for a whole new experience.

 - Use different herbs: If you’re low on bay leaves, or simply want more herbs, add fresh thyme or rosemary.
 Fresh rosemary and lamb are perfect flavor companions.

 - Add more vegetables: Boost the taste of the liquid broth by adding diced celery and carrots.
-It’s a great way to use up vegetables in the refrigerator!
+It’s a great way to use up the vegetables from the refrigerator!

-- Opt out of wine: If you prefer not to cook with wine, substitute it with one cup of additional beef broth.
-Avoid using a cooking wine.
+- Opt out of the wine: If you prefer not to cook with wine, substitute it with one cup of additional beef broth.
+Avoid using a cooking wine (it just doesn’t taste good!).

 Lamb is sometimes a tough meat to cook well, but with these tips, it becomes a breeze.

-- Opt for bone-in shanks: Bone-in shanks will give more flavor compared to boneless shanks.
-However, boneless will also work well.
+- Opt for bone-in shanks: Bone-in shanks give more flavor compared to boneless shanks.
+However, boneless still come out delicious!

-- Use an oven-safe pot: For fewer dishes, use a dutch oven from the start.
-We love using this pot to take these shanks directly from the stovetop to the oven.
+- Use an oven-safe pot: For fewer dishes, use a Dutch oven from start to finish.
+I love using this pot to take the shanks directly from the stovetop to the oven.

-- Brown the meat: Avoid skipping the searing step, as the browning adds a load of caramelized flavor.
+- Brown the meat: You might think it’s unnecessary, but I highly advise you don’t skip the searing step.
+The browning adds a load of caramelized flavor.

 - Avoid overcrowding: When browning the shanks, avoid overcrowding them in the pot, as this makes it hard to sear evenly.
 Work in small batches as needed.